Plumbing Website Templates: How to Build an Awesome Site on a Modest Budget

 Totally fine.
 There are people who can help you with exactly this problem.

-SquareSpace offers a service that can help you match up with a dedicated designer that will build you a site based on a SquareSpace site template.
+that will build you a site based on a SquareSpace site template.
 This is sort of like a perfect compromise between ease and outcome.

 But, if you’re hiring someone to create a site, you’re not limited to templates built specifically for DIY site builders.
 You can also have a site built on a content management system (CMS) like Wordpress or with an HTML template.